Consensys/deposit-sc-dafny/README.md

         i := i + 1;
     }
     //  i is guaranteed to satisfy 0 <= i < TREE_HEIGHT
-    //  This ensures the absence of out of bounds erro in the following update branch[i] := := root;
+    //  This ensures the absence of out of bounds error in the following update branch[i] := := root;
     deposit_count := deposit_count + 1;
 }